These two words were etched in my mind after participating in the 2016 Transamerica Chicago Triathlon.

 Sounds easy on paper!
 I’m also going to apply some science to my training, and hope to develop a 12 month plan that strengthens my legs while avoiding injury; it’s hard to train with strained hamstring and groin muscles.
 For starters, I’m reading “Running Strong: The Sports Doctor’s Complete Guide to Staying Healthy and Injury-Free for Life” by Dr. Jordan Metzl ; it seems exactly like what I’m looking for, and may influence my training for the rest of my life.
 According to Dr. Metzl, a sports medicine doctor and marathon and Ironman athlete, “strength training is one of the most important things you can do to build a healthy kinetic chain and prevent injury.
 I recommend at least one and preferably two dedicated strength sessions per week.”

 I’m also going to learn more about nutrition – at both the Chicago Triathlon and the related Men’s Health Expo I was bombarded with samples of protein and other supplements that included ingredients like beets, kale and quinoa.
 I don’t use any of these products, and want to study the evidence a bit; I’m skeptical that a power bar or drink is going to push me into the top ten, but if they help, I’m in!
 I drink a lot of water and eat pretty healthily, but am open to new ideas.

 The sprint triathlon really tested my conditioning, and will influence my approach to conditioning for the rest of my life.
 I don’t know if there is a fountain of youth, but as long as guys 10 years my senior are smoking me, I’ll keep looking!

-Gary Radville is the owner of Lively Bottle, which sells custom water bottles that are insulated, made in USA, dishwasher safe, and fit in a bike cage.
+Gary Radville is the owner of Lively Bottle, which sells custom water bottles that are reusable, two-walled, made in USA, dishwasher safe, and fit in a bike cage.